 For some offshore workers, they may be required to use some of their own tools and equipment which can be extremely expensive.

-HMRC allows theses costs to be deducted against your offshore earnings when calculating your Taxable income for the year.
+HMRC allows these costs to be taking against your offshore earnings when calculating your Taxable income for the year.
 With the maximum Tax relief being at the rate of 45% even just spending £1,000 on various tools can equate to a £450 Tax rebate.

 Claims can also be backdated for four years, even if you no longer work in that employment or no longer have the tools in your possession.

 For those individuals that work offshore and looking to maximise Tax relief will be pleased to know that you can not only claim Tax back on mileage costs, but also areas such as:

 - Hotel and taxi costs

 - Food when working away (in certain circumstances)